 Focuses on implementation of an evidence-based DNP Synthesis Project with a systems-level impact for the improvement of nursing practice or patient outcomes within a specialized area of advanced practice.
 Requires integration of knowledge of nursing theory, evidence-based nursing practice, physiologic and pathophysiologic foundations, ethical and legal principles and healthcare systems.
 Involves development of datasets for analysis of DNP Synthesis Project outcomes.
 Requires completion of a minimum of 120 clinical hours and up to 240 clinical hours.
 Prerequisite: NSG 8820.

 Emphasizes the evaluation, synthesis and critique of DNP Synthesis Project outcomes to support quality clinical or organizational practices.
-Requires completion, of a final paper to the DNP Advisory Committee and presentation to faculty and peers.
+Requires completion of a final paper to the DNP Advisory Committee and presentation to faculty and peers.
 Concludes with reflection and evaluation of achievement of DNP role competencies.
 Requires completion of a minimum of 180 clinical hours and up to 240 clinical hours.
 Prerequisite: NSG 8830.
+Co-requisite: NSG 8850.

 Provides the DNP student with the opportunity to obtain required clinical hours for completion of the program.
 1000 post-BSN clinical hours.
-Students enrolled in this course will engage in practical professional activities with a preceptor who will facilitate achievement of student-developed learning objectives.
+Students enrolled in this course will engage in practifacilitate achievement of student-developed learning objectives.
 These activities may relate to advanced practice or leadership competencies depending upon students’ chosen DNP track.
 This course is capable of providing 60-180 contact hours.